 Hekla volcano: One of Iceland’s most active volcanoes, located 54 km (33.5 mi) from Landmannalaugar.
 Known as the "Gateway to Hell," it has erupted around 20 times since 874 AD and is now surrounded by rugged lava fields.

 Landmannalaugar is in the southern Highlands of Iceland, within the Fjallabak Nature Reserve.
 It sits on the edge of the Laugahraun lava field and is famous for its mountains of various colors, hot springs, and scenic hiking trails.
-During summer, the area is accessible via F208 and F224 roads.
+During summer, the area is reached via the F208 and F225 Highland roads, with the final 2.5 km on F224 (Landmannalaugavegur) into the campsite.

 The Highlands are located in Iceland’s interior, rising 300–400 m (1,000–1,300 ft) above sea level.
 Mountains and volcanoes reach over 1,000 m (3,280 ft).
 Spanning 42,000 km² (16,216 sq mi), they form one of Europe’s largest uninhabited wilderness areas.
 They are bordered by Iceland’s lowlands, which extend toward the coast.